wp-document-revisions/wp-document-revisions/readme.txt

 [WP Document Revisions](http://wordpress.org/extend/plugins/wp-document-revisions/) is a [document management](http://en.wikipedia.org/wiki/Document_management_system) and [version control](http://en.wikipedia.org/wiki/Revision_control) plugin.
 Built for time-sensitive and mission-critical projects, teams can collaboratively edit files of any format -- text documents, spreadsheets, images, sheet music... anything -- all the while, seamlessly tracking the document's progress as it moves through your organization's existing workflow.

+*Additional information, including a screencast of a typical use case, is available on the [WP Document Revisions page](http://ben.balter.com/2011/08/29/document-management-version-control-for-wordpress/).*

 **WP Document Revisions is three things:**

 1. A **document management system** (DMS), to track, store, and organize files of any format